tmtsmrsl/uconline_poc_etl/README.md

   -H 'Content-Type: application/json' \
   -d '{
-    "query": "How can we support indigenous sustainability?", "model_type": "llama-3.3"
+    "query": "How can we support indigenous sustainability?", "model_type": "llama-3.3",
+    "response_type": "recommendation"
   }'
 ```
 Currently, the available model types are `llama-3.3` and `gpt-4o`.
+Response types can be either `recommendation` (does not provide direct answer, but recommends relevant materials related to the question) or `answer` (provides direct answer to the question).

 #### Chainlit app
 If you want to interact with the FastAPI endpoint using a chatbot interface, you can run the command below from the project root directory to start the Chainlit app on your local machine.